Queen's Road, Hong Kong: Queen's Road East

 Queen's Road East (皇后大道東) runs between Wan Chai and Happy Valley.
 At the western end, Queen's Road East starts at a fork junction with Queensway and Hennessy Road near Justice Drive.
-Although situated inland and south of five trunk routes (Gloucester Road, Jaffe Road, Lockhart Road, Hennessy Road and Johnston Road) from the Victoria Harbour, Queen's Road East runs along the old, original shoreline of Hong Kong Island.
+Although situated inland, and south of five trunk routes (Gloucester Road, Jaffe Road, Lockhart Road, Hennessy Road and Johnston Road), from Victoria Harbour, Queen's Road East runs along the old, original shoreline of Hong Kong Island.

-In pop culture
+In popular culture

-Queen's Road has become an icon of the British Crown colony of Hong Kong.
-During the transition period before sovereignty transfer, there were rumours that all streets and roads named after the British and Commonwealth colonial figures, such as Queen's Road, would be renamed in honour of the Chinese communists.
-Lo Ta-yu, a Taiwanese songwriter, and Albert Leung, a local lyricist, have therefore composed Queen's Road East in 1991.
-This song was performed by the songwriter himself and Ram Cheung Chi Kwong (蔣志光) in 1991, to describe their fear of change once the communists have taken over.
+In 1991, the Taiwanese singer-songwriter Lo Ta-yu released a song titled "Queen's Road East".
+Its lyrics, which were written by Lin Xi, reference the different sections of Queen's Road, and their potential renaming to express the anxiety felt by the city's residents over the impending handover of Hong Kong in 1997.

-In the 1941 crime noir movie, "The Maltese Falcon", Humphrey Bogart's character (Sam Spade) looks into Mary Astor's character's (Brigid O' Shaughnessy) hat, there was a maker's label that read; "Lucille Shop – Queen's Road C Hong Kong".
+In the 1941 film noir movie, The Maltese Falcon, Humphrey Bogart's character (Sam Spade) looks into Mary Astor's character's (Brigid O' Shaughnessy) hat, and finds a label which reads: "Lucille Shop – Queen's Road C Hong Kong".